softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Registration/editObject.md

 ---
 title: "editObject"
 description: "This method will edit an existing SoftLayer_Network_Subnet_Registration object.
-For more detail, see [[SoftLayer_Network... "
+For more detail, see [SoftLayer_Network_... "
 layout: "method"
 tags:
     - "method"